West Country Carnival: Modern times

 The Bridgwater carnival first modernised in 1881 and was originally lit by lamps; electric lights were first introduced in 1913.

 Bridgwater carnival now consists of a display of over 40 large vehicles up to 100 ft long, festooned with dancers and up to 22,000 lightbulbs, that follows a 2.5 mi route over two to three hours.
 2005 included the Masquerade 2000 entrants from Notting Hill Carnival.

 People watching Bridgwater Carnival from the grandstands.

-Bridgwater now attracts around 150,000 people from around the West Country, UK and globally.
-Parking from the M5 is well sign posted and plentiful, and managed by the committee in association with Avon and Somerset Police.
+Bridgwater attracts around 150,000 people from around the West Country, UK and globally.
 Public access grandstands were introduced in the mid-1990s, which have increased in popularity over recent years.

 The carnival's purpose is to raise money for local charities from money collection carts in the procession.
 Between 2003 and 2007, around £115,000 was raised at Bridgwater Carnival.

 In 2010, the Heritage Lottery Fund awarded the Carnival in Somerset Promotion Project £41,000 to promote and conserve carnival heritage.
 The project aims to raise awareness of the history of the carnivals within schools and the local community.